-Mark Fox returns in February 2019 for a second stint as a USA World Cup Qualifying Team assistant coach.
+Mark Fox returned in February 2019 for a second stint as a USA World Cup Qualifying Team assistant coach and assisted the American squad to a 3-1 record.
 Fox also served during two World Cup Qualifying windows as a USA Team scout.

 In 2015-16, Fox led Georgia to its third straight 20-win campaign – just the second time in 111 seasons the Bulldogs have done so – and the Bulldogs posted a double-digit victory tally in SEC play for the third consecutive season - a first for UGA since the league's inception in 1932.

 Fox was also head coach at the University of Nevada for five seasons (2004-05 – 2008-09).
 While leading the Wolf Pack, he compiled an overall record of 123–43 and a .741 winning percentage.